anubhab5/emexo_03Jan24/README.md

 22 Jan 2024

-1. use strict (2)
+1. use strict
-2. Loops in JS (for, while, do-while) (15)
+2. Loops in JS (for, while, do-while)
-3. Pass by value VS Pass by reference (10)
+3. Pass by value VS Pass by reference
-4. Function in JS (10)
+4. Function in JS
-5. Arrow function (8)
+5. Arrow function
-6. Hoisting (15)
-7. Scope in JS (20)
+6. Scope in JS

 ---

 24 Jan 2024

+1. Hoisting
+2. More about objects
+3. Closure
+4. this
+5. call apply bind
+6. Date

+---

+26 Jan 2024

-1. Closure
+1. DOM manipulation
 2. Events in JS
-3. this
-4. call apply bind
-5. DOM manipulation
-6. Form handling
+3. Form handling
-7. Date
-8. Error Handling
+4. Error Handling

 ---